Contents

 Supplier catalog

-If an employee needs to purchase a widget, all they have to do is to add the product to their shopping cart.
+If an employee needs to purchase a widget, all they have to do is add the product to their shopping cart.

 There is no need to search the web, find the website, and manually enter the product description and pricing in the purchase order solution.

-For example, if you purchase from Amazon, they have a broad selection of items, and the market pricing keeps on changing.
+For example, if you purchase from Amazon, they have a broad selection of items, and the market pricing keeps changing.

 Instead of creating a product catalog, you can link your purchasing system to the vendor’s website.